umbraco/UmbracoDocs/Getting-Started/Setup/Server-Setup/Load-Balancing/azure-web-apps.md

 2. Install Umbraco on your backoffice environment and ensure to use your Azure SQL Database
 3. Install Umbraco on your front-end environment and ensure to use your Azure SQL Database
 4. Test: Perform some content updates on the backoffice environment, ensure they work successfully on that environment, then verify that those changes appear on the front-end environment
-5. Fix the backoffice environment to be the master scheduling server and the front-end environment to be replicas
+5. Fix the backoffice environment to be the master scheduling server and the front-end environment to be replicas - see [Explicit Master Scheduling](flexible-advanced.md#explicit-master-scheduling-server)

 ::note
 Ensure all Azure resources are located in the same region to avoid connection lag